sachinkr91/api-rest-meetings/libs/php/SwaggerClient-php/docs/Api/RecordingApi.md

 $api_instance = new Swagger\Client\Api\RecordingApi();
 $user_id = 56; // int | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
-$content_id = 56; // int | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+$content_id = 56; // int | The recording properties fetched with other API endpoints will return a compositeContentId or a contentId.
+That value can be used for this argument.

 try {
     $result = $api_instance->v1UserUserIdCmsContentIdisDownloadabletrueGet($user_id, $content_id);